garden-io/garden/docs/reference/module-types/helm.md

   # workload is used.
   containerName:

+# Configures the local application which will send and receive network requests instead of the target resource
+# specified by `serviceResource`.
+#
+# Note that `serviceResource` must also be specified to enable local mode.
+Local mode configuration for the
+# `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to select a target
+# Kubernetes resource.
+#
+# The `serviceResource.containerName` field is not used by local mode configuration.
+# Note that `localMode` uses its own field `containerName` to specify a target container name explicitly.
+#
+# The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH
+# server to proxy requests.
+# Reverse port-forwarding will be automatically configured to route traffic to the locally deployed application and
+# back.
+#
+# Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+# Local mode always takes the precedence over dev mode if there are any conflicting service names.
+#
+# Health checks are disabled for services running in local mode.
+#
+# See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
+localMode:
+  # The working port of the local application.
+  localPort:

+  # The command to run the local application.
+If not present, then the local application should be started manually.
+  command:

+  # Specifies restarting policy for the local application.
+By default, the local application will be restarting
+  # infinitely with 1000ms between attempts.
+  restart:
+    # Delay in milliseconds between the local application restart attempts.
+The default value is 1000ms.
+    delayMsec: 1000

+    # Max number of the local application restarts.
+Unlimited by default.
+    max: .inf

+  # The name of the target container.
+The first available container will be used if this field is not defined.
+  containerName:

 # A valid Kubernetes namespace name.
 Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
 # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63 characters.
 namespace: